 1. Inspect hives: This method is most time-consuming, but also most accurate.
-Colonies used for springtime pollination should have at least: a laying queen, 11⁄2 or 2 stories (hive bodies or boxes) and 4 to 6 frames of brood, and enough adult bees to cover 6 to 8 frames.
+Colonies used for springtime pollination should have at least: a laying queen, $1\frac{1}{2}$ or 2 stories (hive bodies or boxes) and 4 to 6 frames of brood, and enough adult bees to cover 6 to 8 frames.
 These are minimum requirements.
 Stronger colonies with larger populations make superior pollination units and may command a higher price.
 As these stronger colonies are opened, bees will "boil out" or cover the tops of the frames.
 When smoked, however, the bees move down onto the frames and may not cover the frame tops.
 In this case, the frames themselves should be covered with bees.
 Note that there will be some variability in the quality of the colonies you rent.
-As a general rule, a group of colonies where 10% fall below the minimum standard is acceptable if also 10% are above the minimum standard.
-Also, for a variety of reasons, some colonies may become queenless for a time; however, if these colonies meet all the other minimum requirements they still will be effective pollination units.
+Generally, a group of colonies where 10% fall below the minimum standard is acceptable if also 10% are above the minimum standard.
+Also, for a variety of reasons, some colonies may become queenless for a time; however, if these colonies meet all the other minimum requirements, they still will be effective pollination units.

 You can request hives to be inspected.
-In most states this is a general requirement for sale, and interstate transport.
-In Pennsylvania, The PA Department of Agriculture Apiary Inspection Service runs a hive evaluation program for colonies used for pollination.
-Requests may be made by either the grower or the beekeeper and should be arranged through the state apiarist at the PDA Bureau of Plant Industry, 2301 North Cameron Street, Harrisburg, PA 17110; phone 717-772-5225.
+In most states this is a general requirement for sale, and interstate transport, see Table A-6 for your state apiarist contact information.
 Requests should be made as early as possible to facilitate scheduling.
 The beekeeper will be informed if an evaluation is requested by the grower.
 Colonies are inspected to determine the colony size (number of supers), the presence of a laying queen, the number of frames of brood and adult bees, and the presence of disease and parasites.
 At least 10% of the colonies in an apiary, or a minimum of 5 colonies, are selected at random for inspection.
 Inspected colonies are identified by sticker.
 If selected colonies are banded or stapled, these are not refastened by the inspector.
 A copy of the evaluation report is given to both the grower and the beekeeper.